-The Burmese Buddha Pagan style statues and iconography, as well as wall murals in many of the Bagan (Pagan) temples were influenced by Buddhists from India with a Hindu flavor depicting semi clad ladies dressed in the clothing of the period, images depicting Visnu and his consort Lakshmi and scenes from the famous Indian epic love story “The Ramayana”.
-Other murals are of the Buddha and his devotees and scenes related to the court life of the times.
+The Burmese Buddha Pagan style statues and iconography, as well as wall murals in many of the Bagan (Pagan) temples were influenced by visiting Buddhists from India.
+A few of the paintings on the walls of some temples are still relatively preserved, many with a Hindu flavor depicting semi clad ladies dressed in the clothing of the period, images depicting Visnu and his consort Lakshmi and scenes from the famous Indian epic love story “The Ramayana”.
+Other murals are of the Buddha, scenes from the life of the Buddha with his devotees, other scenes are related to the court life of the times.

 Possibly the wall murals in the temples of Bagan depicting Vishnu are due to the influence of the Mon kingdom from lower Burma (Thaton), where they adhered to a Vaishnavite cult as well as Buddhism introduced through their contact with traders and Buddhist missionaries from the early part of the first millennium AD., when trade was vibrant with their Indian neighbors plying the waters of the Bay of Bengal.